 - some eating disorders, especially bulimia

-CBT is available on the NHS for people with depression, anxiety disorders and other mental health problems that it's been proven to help.
+CBT is available for people with depression, anxiety disorders and other mental health problems that it's been proven to help.

 There are also self-help books and computer courses based on CBT to help you overcome common problems like depression.